Coder-ACJHP/UICWaveTabBar/README.md

         navigationController?.setNavigationBarHidden(true, animated: animated)
     }
 ```
+### Added new style tabbar 🎉 16/04/19
+UICExpandableCenterTabBar, add 7 view controllers in your tabbar.
+2 buttons hidden inside center button 🌟 when you press they will appear

 ### Added new style tabbar 🎉
 UICSlideTabBar is scrollable tabbar, you can add infinity items to it.<br>